-COURSE OUTCOMES: After completion of this course, students will be able to
+COURSE OUTCOMES: After the completion of this course, the student will be able to:

 - 1. Implement the abstract data type. - 2.
 Implement linear and non-linear data structures. - 3.
 Evaluate various sorting techniques. - 4.
 Analyze various algorithms of linear and nonlinear data structures. - 5.
 Choose or create appropriate data structures to solve real world problems.